How to Hyperoxygenate Before Suctioning

 • Neonates are the only exception to this rule.
 When working with a newborn, give 10% more than the baby’s baseline FiO2.

-• Guidelines vary slightly depending on the patient and reason for suctioning.
-In general, give oxygen for 30-60 seconds prior to suctioning.
+• Guidelines vary slightly depending on the patient and the reason for suctioning.
+In general, give oxygen for 30-60 seconds before suctioning.

 • If you must suction them repeatedly or the first suctioning attempt fails, withdraw the catheter and oxygenate the patient again.